Dommcat/reading-notes/README.md

 Also, cats can help with improving the growth mindset.
 Adopt a cat (or seven) and see for yourself.

-Here is a link to my github portflio, enjoy: [My Github Portfolio] (https: dommcat.github.io/reading-notes/)
+Here is a link to my github portflio, enjoy: [My Github Portfolio](https: dommcat.github.io/reading-notes/).